veeneck/ryan.blog/content/blog/automating-workspaces-on-macos.md

     	return input
     end run

+It also appears [form input is possible](http://www.cubemg.com/how-to-fill-out-forms-on-websites-with-applescript/), so my next step may be automating login on certain sites.

 ### Open Finder to a Directory

 Fairly simple task of just getting the directory open in Finder.
 This will open in the current Finder window if you have one open, or a new window if you don't.